rezarubik/generate-event-ticket/README.md

 ### 2. Setting Database Connection

-a.
-Setting your database inside config/database.php.
+# Setting your database inside config/database.php.
 In this example I use mysql as database.

-b.
-Import Dummy Database from detikcom_event.sql in your local database.
+# Import Dummy Database from detikcom_event.sql in your local database.

 ### 3. DONE